tum-ei-eda/isaac-toolkit/examples/mlonmcu/README.md

 ### Profiling

-*Hint:* The packages `kcachegrind` and `graphviz` need to be installed!
+*Hint:* The packages `kcachegrind` and `graphviz-dev` need to be installed!
 Further the `OBJDUMP` environment variable nhas to point to a supported RISC-V objdump program.

 ```sh
 python3 -m isaac_toolkit.backend.profile.callgrind --session sess/ --dump-pos --output callgrind_pos.out